joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-24-genetic-triangles.md

 ### Add 'em up

-So, we have to scatter the shot from $s_1$ to all permissible points on side 2, and then on to all permissible points in $s_3.$ Again, if $s_2 < \frac12,$ then the bounce can scatter anywhere on side 3.
+So, we have to scatter the shot from $s_1$ to all permissible points on side 2, and then on to all permissible points in side 3.
+Again, if $s_2 < \frac12,$ then the bounce can scatter anywhere on side 3.
 At the end, we sum over all values of $s_1.$

 Putting it all together, the total weight of the permissible triples is